desirrepetters/pettersvandresen/content/en/publication/2015_Goulin_et_al/2015_Goulin_et_al_ATMT_Phyllosticta.md

 highlight = true

 # Featured image
-# Place your image in the `static/img/` folder and reference its filename below, e.g. `image = "example.jpg"`.
-[header]
-image = "pycnidia-assay.jpg"
+# To use, add an image named `featured.jpg/png` to your page's folder.
+image: "featured.jpg"
-caption = "Pycnidia formation assay in autoclaved citrus leaf discs 21 days after inoculation with *Phyllosticta citricarpa* wild type and mutant strains."
+caption: 'Pycnidia formation assay in autoclaved citrus leaf discs 21 days after inoculation with *Phyllosticta citricarpa* wild type and mutant strains.'

 +++